claude-code-slack-channel

 The Solution

-A two-file MCP server (server.ts ~1100 lines of stateful wiring, lib.ts ~915 lines of pure functions) that connects Slack to Claude Code bidirectionally.
+An MCP server (Bun/TypeScript, ~16 production source modules, strict mode) that connects Slack to Claude Code bidirectionally.
 Inbound messages arrive via Socket Mode (Slack’s outbound WebSocket — no public URL, works behind any firewall).
 Outbound replies go through the Slack Web API.
 Permission prompts render as Block Kit messages with Allow/Deny/Details buttons — tap your phone to approve a tool call from anywhere.

-Security is defense-in-depth: inbound gate drops ungated messages before MCP, outbound gate restricts replies to delivered (channel, thread) pairs, file exfiltration guard blocks state-directory leaks (including sibling-path misconfigurations), system prompt hardening tells Claude to refuse manipulation attempts from messages, and tokens are locked down (0o600, atomic writes, never logged).
-Every security-relevant event appends to a hash-chained audit journal for tamper-evident forensics.
+Security is defense-in-depth: an inbound gate drops ungated messages before they reach Claude, an outbound gate restricts replies to delivered (channel, thread) pairs, a file-exfiltration guard blocks state-directory leaks, system-prompt hardening tells Claude to refuse manipulation attempts from messages, and tokens are locked down (0o600, atomic writes, never logged).
+Every tool-call decision appends to a hash-chained Ed25519-signed audit journal — tamper-evident and verifiable offline by a third party against a published public key.
+Destructive operator commands (!restart) require a server-minted HMAC nonce confirmed from a second channel, closing the EchoLeak / operator-coercion class.

 Who / What / Where / When / Why